Implementation

 “While other

-curricula often gets
+curricula often get

 bogged down in theory,